gleam-lang/gleam/notes/talk.md

 ```

 They take source code, convert them to one or more different data structures,
-and then analyse those forms to find any errors to present to the user which
+and then analyse those forms to find any errors.
+These errors would show up as
-would now be patterns in the data that we could match against.
+patterns in the data that we could match against.

 ```
 Source code -> Tokens -> Errors